 Fresh , natural foods provide us with the wholehearted nourishment we need.
 Specific advice will be given depending on the health conditions which are at play.

-Gentle, yet mobilising on the energy body is seen as the ideal approach to exercise within Chinese medicine.
-It can have a profoundly strengthening effect on the whole system.
+Chinese medicine advises gentle, yet mobilising is seen as the ideal approach to exercise.
+This can have a profoundly strengthening and energising effect on the whole system.

-As our world becomes increasingly busy and demanding, and technology advances each year , achieving counter balancing states that ease and soothe our nervous systems is essential.
+As our world becomes increasingly busy and demanding, alongside all of the technology advances each year , achieving counter balancing states that ease and soothe our nervous systems is essential.